 We can meet with you on an individual basis and discuss what would be helpful for you whilst at university.
-We can offer support in:
+We can offer support with:

-Recommending reasonable adjustments for exams in place, for example a sole venue, extra time or rest breaks
+Recommending reasonable adjustments for exams, for example a sole venue, extra time or rest breaks

 Arrange specialist mentoring

 Access to specialist study skills support to help with time management, essay writing principles, reading strategies, exam preparation strategies etc. Please note that study skill support is not subject specific and is not subject tuition.
+You can find some additional information about what this support entails at this handout.
 For any subject academic related issues students are advised to speak to their personal tutor.

 Support with suitable on campus accommodation